Joe Gaffney: Later career

 Gaffney and his wife, fashion designer Ann Ogden, moved to New York in 1985.
 He became increasingly interested in abstract painting, and by the early '90s had virtually abandoned photography altogether.
 This changed when by chance the actress Kathleen Turner saw his photographic work and commissioned a portrait of herself.
-She encouraged him not to give up photography.
-He once again found himself behind the camera, this time a digital camera, which opened up a new world of creative possibilities.
-Gaffney started to shoot portraits again, including among others, Debbie Harry, Julia Garner, Karlie Kloss, Iman, David Johansen and The New York Dolls.
-Fashion photography came back into Gaffney's life when he was approached by the designer Andre Walker who had loved his Paris work.
-Walker persuaded him to shoot fashion again for the UK magazine Dazed & Confused.
-Walker and Gaffney collaborated again on shoots for 10 magazine and for Walker's Tiwimuta Vol 1 the Inaugural edition.
+Turner encouraged him not to give up photography.
+He once again found himself behind the camera, this time a digital camera.
+For an artist with such a strong eye and vision, digital photography opened up a whole new world of creative possibilities for Gaffney.
+He started to shoot portraits again, including Debbie Harry, Julia Garner, Karlie Kloss, Iman, David Johansen and The New York Dolls.

+Fashion photography came back into Gaffney's life when he was approached by the designer Andre Walker.
+Walker had loved his Paris work and persuaded him to shoot fashion again for the UK magazine Dazed & Confused.
+Walker and Gaffney collaborated again on several shoots for 10 magazine and for Walker's Tiwimuta Vol 1 the Inaugural edition.